 BC-Deep South News Coverage Advisory

-Good morning!
+Good evening!
 Here’s a look at how AP’s news coverage is shaping up today in the Deep South.
 Questions about today’s coverage plans are welcome and should be directed to:

 The Atlanta AP Bureau at 404-522-8971 or firstname.lastname@example.org